 About Jackie Miller

-I have worked diligently over the last 12 years developing as an artist.
-I have had the great good fortune to study with other professionals that I admire and complete the art program at the U of S. However, my main source of development is my personal work.
-As part of my creative process, and commitment to my craft, I do something art related every day.
+Jacqueline has worked diligently over the last 25 years developing as an artist.
+She has had the great good fortune to study with other professionals that she admires and completed the art program at the U of S. However, her main source of development is her personal work.
+As part of her creative process, and commitment to her craft, she does something art related every day.

-I have received awards over the years and have been published in a number of magazines.
-My paintings are represented in private, public and corporate collections throughout Canada including the Legislative Building of the Government of Saskatchewan in Regina and the Hotel Saskatchewan in Regina.
+She has received awards over the years and have been published in a number of magazines.
+Her paintings are represented in private, public and corporate collections throughout Canada including the Legislative Building of the Government of Saskatchewan in Regina and the Hotel Saskatchewan in Regina.

 Highlight & Art Review

 Saskatchewan Arts Board – purchased – Permanent Collection -oil pastel work – Good morning Sunshine- 2019